tge-was-taken/Atlus-Script-Tools/README.md

 	* Evaluating compiled or uncompiled flow scripts (.bf & .flow) and providing statistics
 	* Evaluating compiled or uncompiled message scripts (.bf & .flow) and providing statistics

+### Utilities ###
+* This is where utility programs using the library will be stored.
+Also serves as a reference for anyone wanting to use the library.

+#### AtlusMessageScriptExtractor ####
+* This application is can batch extract the text from message scripts from within various binary files.
+Use this is if you want a quick dump of the text from a game.

 #### packages ####
 * Nuget packages.